packem/packem/docs/the-plugin-system.md

 # Advanced Plugin APIs

+Now that you're able to create a basic plugin without understanding much whats going on, go through this section to be able to create more intense Packem plugins.

 ## Plugin Rules

 There are a few procedures that one needs to take into account to **create**, **publish** and **use** a plugin(s):